Himanshu-gotwal/Weather-Monitoring-System-Using-NodeMCU-Anedya-IoT-Cloud-Streamlit/README.md

 <br>
 <b> Upload Code to NodeMCU </b> <br>

 <p>Open the weather_monitoring.ino file in the Arduino IDE.
 Configure your WiFi credentials and Anedya IoT Cloud API endpoint in the code.
-Then upload the code to your NodeMCU. this file is avalable in Firmware folder.</p> <br>
+Then upload the code to your NodeMCU.
+This file is available in Firmware folder.</p> <br>
 <br>

 <b> Set Up Anedya IoT Cloud </b> <br>